We may earn a commission if you make a purchase through the links on our website.

 When the network admins are planning and executing an IP addressing re-assignment or expansion they will take this document and modify it with the new information.
 In order to avoid any IP address conflict, the admins check this document when assigning IP addresses to new devices and communicate it with the rest of the team.

 But it gets really challenging when trying to update this spreadsheet.
-Pinging an IP just to confirm that the destination is “no reply”, doesn’t really tells you much about the other end.
+Pinging an IP just to confirm that the destination is “no reply” doesn’t really tell you much about the other end.
 Maybe there is a device using an IP, but it just happens to be momentarily out of the network.

-- Troubleshooting Time When problems occur and the spreadsheet is not updated properly, troubleshooting becomes complex.
-If the network faced a temporary outage, it could be due to a cabling problem, port mismatch, IP address conflict, or a breach in security.
+• Troubleshooting Time When problems occur and the spreadsheet is not updated properly, troubleshooting becomes complex.
+If the network faces a temporary outage, it could be due to a cabling problem, port mismatch, IP address conflict, or a breach in security.

-With a million dollars of infrastructure in play, it seems illogical to try to “cope” with a spreadsheet and the communication from your IT team.
+With expensive infrastructure in play, it seems illogical to try and “cope” with a spreadsheet and the communication from your IT team.
 When rolling out new IT equipment or troubleshooting network issues, you want to be 100% confident that the IP addressing design is accurate.

 Popular “IPAM” Solutions